jad-b/gallery/rust/Rust.md

-> What "cost" is missing in "zero-cost" abstractions?

-> What are "move semantics"?

-> What are traits?
-Polymorphism-enablers similar to Haskell's type classes.
-I believe this to mean, in a similar manner to Interfaces, you enable sets of operations by giving something the appropriate Trait.

-> Why is stack access faster than the heap?
-Locality?

 ## Overview
+### Level 1
-Rust is a statically-typed compiled language that emphasizes saftey.
-It is unique for its notions of data _ownership_ and  behavior polymorphism via _traits_.
-Leveraging data ownership allows Rust to automate deallocation and destruction w/o the need for a garbage collector.
+Rust is a safety-first statically-typed compiled language.
+It creates safety through enforcement of data _ownership_, mutability, and lifetimes.
+By carefully tracking ownership and lifetimes, Rust does not need a garbage collector.

-Safety begins by controlling data mutability.
-Rust emphasizes this by upgrading the typical variable _assignment_ to variable _binding_: `let x = 5;`.
-`x` can not be reassigned, unless we either 1) re-declare `x` entirely, as in `let x = 10;`, or 2) declare `x` to be mutable from the get-go using `mut`: `let mut x = 5;`.
+## Ownership
+### Level 1
+Every piece of data in Rust has one, and only one, owner.

+### Level 2
 Ownership is enforced in Rust by only allowing one pointer at a time to a given value (memory segment).
 Primitive types, such as `bool` and `int32` get around this by having their value copied on assignment.
 In `let x = 5; let y = x`, both